tylim88/FirelordJS/README.md

 - Learning curve is the lowest (API is nearly identical to the original API).
 - Technical debt is the lowest (easy to revert to the official API).
+- Minimum types creation and no type assertion.
 - Offers truly generic type safe solutions, see [Transformative Type](https://firelordjs.com/highlights/type_conversion).
 - Package size is the [smallest](https://firelordjs.com/minified_size).
 - Needs **no** code generation and schema language, just pure Typescript.